 Working to end the seal hunt

 NOAH has been a strong protester against seal hunting for over 30 years, and among other things has contributed to the EU’s ban on the import and sale seal products.
 Since 1989 time, NOAH has worked with public opinion in Norway, and now 68 % of Norwegians are against the subsidies to the hunt (15 % in favour), whereas 56% are against the hunt itself (27% in favour).
-At the same time, NOAH has worked to end state subsidies for the hunt, and for a ban on seal hunting.
-Read more about our work here.
+NOAH has worked to end state subsidies for the hunt, and for a ban on seal hunting.

-In March 2020 the Norwegian government decided to change the regulations on seal hunting in regards to the outbreak of COVID-19.
-This years hunt is allowed to go on without animal welfare inspectors on board, and without the previously mandatory training of the crew members.
+From March 2020 the Norwegian government decided to change the regulations on seal hunting in regards to the outbreak of COVID-19.
+Both the hunt in 2020 and 2021 were allowed to go on without animal welfare inspectors on board, and without the previously mandatory training of the crew members.
 NOAH initiated a large protest where thousands of Norwegians joined in on a online protest to stop the hunt.
 Now we are in need of international help to make the Norwegian government put a final end to the cruel seal hunt, and the use of taxpayers money to conduct the hunt.
 We are asking people all over the world to join us, and to please consider donating to our work!
+Please also sign NOAHs petition against the seal hunt!